 Students who have already commenced doctoral study are eligible to apply for AHRC funding, provided that, at the start of the AHRC award, they will have at least 50% of their period of study remaining (excluding the ‘writing up’ period).

 SWW DTP2 studentships entitle both UK and international doctoral students to a tuition fee award and a full maintenance award.

 For international students, UKRI/AHRC – and therefore SWW DTP – will only fund fees to the level of the Home UK fee.
 Each consortium member determines how it manages the difference between its home student and international student tuition fees.
 Please check the relevant funding pages of your chosen home institution for its policy on how it manages this difference.

 For purposes of residence requirements, the UK includes the United Kingdom and Islands (i.e. the Channel Islands and the Isle of Man).

-Where a student is studying for a Master’s degree or similar postgraduate qualification, they should have met all the course requirements prior to the start date of their AHRC doctoral studentship.
+To be eligible to apply for a doctoral studentship, you should normally have, or be studying for, a Master’s degree or similar postgraduate qualification.
+You should also have met all the course requirements of your home institution before the start date of the SWW DTP2 studentship.

 If you do not have experience of formal postgraduate study, you would be eligible to apply for a studentship if you can demonstrate evidence of sustained experience beyond your undergraduate degree that is specifically relevant to your proposed research topic and/or methodology that could be considered equivalent to Master’s study.